Debates in Technology Enhanced Learning and Teaching EDUC5986

 1. Identify or create a technology enhanced learning and teaching (TELT) solution for use in your practice (ILO2, 50%)

-2. Provide a reflective narrative that explores the value of learning technologies to learners and subsequently explores your specific TELT solution (ILO1, 50%)
+2. Provide a reflective narrative that explores the value of learning technologies to learners in higher education and subsequently explores your specific TELT solution (ILO1, 50%)

 This course aims to provide you with the opportunity to consider how technologies might be used to enhance learning.
 It will explore the efficacy of learning with technologies and whether technologies might engender different approaches to learning and teaching.
 You will be required to consider how learning with technology might apply to your own context.